 It wasn’t that long ago that eating a meal involved lots of time, whether that meant wandering countless grocery aisles looking for mustard or waiting for a table at your favorite restaurant.

 Mobile technology and other third platform innovations have taken over many industries, and the food industry is no exception.
-From organizing your grocery list and family meals, to determining what not to eat if you’re trying to lose weight, mobile apps are making how we eat better in so many ways.
+From organizing your grocery list and family meals, to determining what not to eat if you’re trying to lose weight, mobile apps are improving how we eat in so many ways.

 Here are three food segments that are taking a big bite out of the mobile market: